Tour de France starts and ends at the table

 "We should give this bird a bike and a bib," he said.

-Riders, by contrast, are supposed to follow a strict diet and rely mostly on omelets and pasta.
-They should be happy to reach Mont St Michel home of France's most famous omelet at restaurant La Mere Poulard.
+Riders, by contrast, are supposed to follow a strict diet and rely mostly on omelettes and pasta.
+They should be happy to reach Mont St Michel home of France's most famous omelette at restaurant La Mere Poulard.

 Not always have riders been so rigid about their diet though.

-Five-times Tour winner Jacques Anquetil was also known as a bon vivant and sometimes joined journalists to savor wine and greasy sausages at rest day barbecues.
+Five-times Tour winner Jacques Anquetil was also known as a bon vivant and sometimes joined journalists to savour wine and greasy sausages at rest day barbecues.

 Reporters covering the Tour will be glad to know that several three-star restaurants are the route this year; from Passedat in Marseille to Bocuse in Lyon, Marc Veyrat in Annecy or the 10 in Paris.